David Landale

-David Landale (6 August 1868 – 6 September 1935) was the 13th Tai-pan of the Jardine Matheson & Co. and member of the Executive Council and Legislative Council of Hong Kong.
+David Landale (6 August 1868 – 6 September 1935) was the 13th taipan of the Jardine Matheson & Co. and member of the Executive Council and Legislative Council of Hong Kong.

 Early life

 Born on 6 August 1868, Landale was the son of Rev. David Landale and Margaret Helen Hassels Jardine, daughter of Sir William Jardine, 7th Baronet, a distant relative of the founder of the prominent trading house Jardine Matheson & Co., William Jardine.
 He was educated at Fettes College, Edinburgh.

 Career in China

-Landale moved to the Far East and became both managing director of Jardine Matheson and the Chairman of the Shanghai Municipal Council in 1907.
+Landale moved to the Far East and became both managing director of Jardine Matheson and the chairman of the Shanghai Municipal Council in 1907.
 He was also director of the Hongkong and Shanghai Banking Corporation until his resignation in 1920.

 He was appointed as unofficial member of the Legislative Council of Hong Kong in 1913 and Executive Council in 1916.
 He was also the chairman of the Hong Kong General Chamber of Commerce in 1915.